 The port through which the Web server for the Monitoring Station will listen for requests.
-The port number is written to the httpd.conf
+The port number is written to the httpd.conf file.

-- 9. Configure the up.time Controller Settings: - Controller Port
+- 9. Configure the Uptime Infrastructure Monitor Controller Settings: - Controller Port

-This is the port through which the up.time Controller actively listens for API calls.
-This port number is written to the <installDirector y>\controller\etc\jetty-ssl.xml file.
+This is the port through which the Uptime Infrastructure Monitor Controller actively listens for API calls.
+This port number is written to the <installDirectory>\controller\etc\jetty-ssl.xml file.